-The purpose of the GRA Awards Program is to recognize noteworthy projects and unique individual contributions related to the protection and management of groundwater in California.
+The purpose of the GRA Awards Program is to recognize noteworthy projects and unique individual contributions related to the education, protection, and management of groundwater in California.

 The objectives of the Annual Awards Program are: